 I’ve had good luck finding modern outdoor planters at Target and Amazon over the years.
 These ones will work well for a mid-century or modern house.

-And these modern kitty watering globes aren’t planters, but how cute would they be popped into a hanging basket for some sweet style?
+And these kitty watering globes aren’t planters, but how cute would they be popped into a hanging basket for some sweet style?

 Add Your Thriller Plant